rse-ops/knowledge/_docs/containers/docker/distribution.md

 Generally, a distribution comes down to a strategy that includes software, servers, and databases to fulfill these goals.
 The [distribution specification](https://github.com/opencontainers/distribution-spec/blob/master/spec.md) helps to outline a lot of the interactions to make this possible.

+## Registry Options

+So you have a container, where should you put it?
+Here are some recommendations.

+ - [GitHub Packages](https://docs.github.com/en/packages/working-with-a-github-packages-registry/working-with-the-docker-registry): supports both Docker and "OCI registry as storage" artifacts, which includes Singularity images.
+ - [Docker Hub](https://hub.docker.com/): of course was the "first" container registry, however be careful in using it because you would be required to put an account token (with access to all your repos) in a CI service.
+They have also toyed with purging old images and have implemented [rate limiting](https://www.docker.com/increase-rate-limits), so while it's an option, it's not highly recommended.
+ - [Quay.io](https://quay.io/): is provided by RedHat, and is a nice registry because there are currently no limits on containers or pulling, and you can generate bots with repository specific tokens and permissions.
+How do you pronounce it?
+You probably want to say "KWAY" but I believe it's correctly pronounced "KEY."

+If you are deploying from GitHub, there is a nice template [here](https://github.com/autamus/container-builder-template) to demonstrate pushing to each of an OCI registry (Docker Hub, Quay.io) or GitHub packages.
+If you are wanting to deploy Singularity (SIF) images in the same manner, use [this template](https://github.com/singularityhub/github-ci).